equs-python/__equs__.Python/day-1-python-modules-and-git/README.md

 ```
 And we can do the same for classes and modules.

-#### 3.1.3.1 What goes into a doc-string?
+#### 2.1.3.1 What goes into a docstring?

-A doc-string should explain what the function/class/module is used for, and how it is used.
-In very simple cases, it is sufficient to provide a single line doc-string, like for example in the `len` function.
+A docstring should explain what the function/class/module is used for, and how it is used.
+In very simple cases, it is sufficient to provide a single line docstring, like for example in the `len` function.

-Broadly speaking, for more complex Python functions (or classes), doc-strings should contain the following:
+Broadly speaking, for more complex Python functions (or classes), docstrings should contain the following:

 -  Brief explanation of the object and its purpose
 -  Enumerated description of inputs and outputs